Steve Kolander

-Steve Kolander (born November 15, 1961, in Lake Charles, Louisiana) is an American country music artist.
+Steve Kolander (born November 15, 1961) is an American country music artist.
 He debuted in 1994 with the release of his self-titled album on River North Records.
 It produced two singles on the Hot Country Songs charts.
 A second album for River North, Pieces of a Puzzle, was released in 1996, followed by the independently released Light to Dark in 2007.

 Before he became a recording artist, Kolander worked as an advertising executive.